bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 the end of the file I call window dot request animation frame to start the animate function being called.

-Using a small amount of javascript code, I\'ve animated a bouncing ball.
+Using a small amount of javascript code, I&apos;ve animated a bouncing ball.

 This is a straightforward example of the capabilities of the two D canvas.